-- (D) In imposing any sanction authorized by subparagraph (7)(A), the court may act sua sponte, on recommendation of the Board on Professional Responsibility, or on complaint of any person.
-To the extent feasible, the court shall proceed in a manner consistent with its Rules Governing the Bar of the District of Columbia. - (8) Affiliation with the District of Columbia Bar. - (A) A Special Legal Consultant licensed under this paragraph (f) shall not be a member of the District of Columbia Bar, provided, however, that a Special Legal Consultant shall be considered an affiliate of the Bar subject to the same conditions and requirements as are applicable to an active or inactive member of the Bar under the court's Rules Governing the Bar of the District of Columbia, insofar as such conditions and requirements may be consistent with the provisions of this paragraph (f). - (B) A Special Legal Consultant licensed under this paragraph (4) shall, upon being so licensed, take the following oath before this court, unless granted permission to take the oath in absentia:
+- (C) Sanction.
+In imposing any sanction authorized by Rule 46(f)(7)(A), the court may act sua sponte, on recommendation of the Board on Professional Responsibility, or on complaint of any person.
+To the extent feasible, the court must proceed in a manner consistent with its Rules Governing the Bar of the District of Columbia. - (8) Affiliation with the District of Columbia Bar. - (A) In General.
+A Special Legal Consultant licensed under Rule 46(f) is not a member of the District of Columbia Bar, but a Special Legal Consultant is considered an affiliate of the Bar subject to the same conditions and requirements as are applicable to an active or inactive member of the Bar under the court's Rules Governing the Bar of the District of Columbia, insofar as such conditions and requirements may be consistent with the provisions of Rule 46(f). - licensed, take the following oath before this court, unless granted permission to take the oath in absentia: